Feli05/Feli05/README.md

 ## About Me

 I’m a Computer Engineering student at La Salle Campus BCN.
-Ex @ MongoDB.
+Intern @ MongoDB.

 ## 🛠️ Skills